 People come to see me for a variety of reasons.
 Initially it is usually a current dilemma or crisis happening in one's life that brings someone to seek counselling.
 However eventually we dive much deeper into a broader understanding of your struggle and what it is possibly trying to teach you.

-Being in a long-term committed relationship can be hard at the best of times.
-Communication breakdown, betrayal, loss of trust are some of the common themes I see as a relationship counsellor....
+We are by nature relational beings.
+Culturally we are facing a subtle crisis within our intimate relationships.
+Communication breakdown, betrayal, loss of trust and unresolved conflict are some of the common themes I see as a relationship counsellor....

 Trauma and Stress

 Trauma is not the event but how our body processes a distressing situation.
 Peter Levine describes Trauma as: "any unresolved autonomic nervous system response.
 It's about the nervous system's response to an event, not necessarily the event itself.
 From that perspective healing and working with trauma must happen at the level of the nervous system...

 I have deep reverence for death and loss.
 Grief is part of life.
 However many of us lack the skills and the support to know how to allow the processing of deep loss.
 Traditionally we relied on the support of a village to get us through these transitionary moments and without that many people suffer alone or end of shutting down the pain because our culture tells us endings are a failure.